 Mankind surely realized God in prehistoric times.
 However, the oldest surviving religion with written scriptures, the oldest living religion, Hinduism, was intended to teach us that a longing for connection to God existed long before written language, and is innate in all human beings.
 After all, Yoga, in Sanskrit, means union with Brahman (God).

 That is not to say that Hinduism is perfect, because no religion established by Man is perfect.
-After all, Hinduism teaches that God is both creator and destroyer, as does Judaism.
+After all, Hinduism teaches that a class or caste system is appropriate, and it also teaches that God is both creator and destroyer, as does Judaism.
+However, while it is true that the process of creation and evolution every thing that is created also is destroyed, that does not mean that God is the destroyer.
+That is an instance in which Hinduism and Judaism are in error.
 In fact, in certain instances the scriptures of Judaism apparently imply that the Lord God not only creates good, but also actually creates evil and wickedness.
 However, such concepts are problematic not only because they may simply be wrong, but also because some of them are grossly misunderstood.
 And they are misunderstood because they were not meant literally.